Donald Trump Doesn’t Understand How Tariffs Work, Expert Wonders If Wharton Should Revoke Economics Degree

 “While Trump’s serial tax fraud and business failures did not shame you into revoking his degree, surely such public displays of economic illiteracy should,” the writer contends.
 “And yes, we long ago learned he did not graduate first in his class as was long advertised.”

-While Rothkopf does not go as far as to predict that Wharton would ever go as far as to revoke Trump’s degree based on his tweets about tariffs or anything else for that matter, he does suggest that Joseph Wharton, the school’s namesake, would indeed have been “repelled and appalled” at Trump’s antics, particularly with respect to matters of economics.
+While Rothkopf does not go so far as to predict that Wharton would revoke Trump’s degree based on his tweets about tariffs (or anything else for that matter), he does suggest that Joseph Wharton, the school’s namesake, would have been “repelled and appalled” at Trump’s antics, particularly with respect to matters of economics.

 In addition to his work with Rothkopf Group, Rothkopf provides content and advisory guidance to companies and governments, including the United Arab Emirates.